riw2e/centroid-based-ATS-with-ELMo/README.md

 ## Run the code in the `generate_summaries.ipynb` file

-Generated summaries are stored in a file called `summaries.txt`.
-This file stores the reference summaries and generated ELMo and Word2Vec summaries.
-Each document's summaries are separated by `\n@@@\n`.
-The summaries for a document are separated by `\n&&&&\n` with the first summary being the refernce summary, the second summary being the Word2Vec summary, and the third summary being the ELMo summary.
+Generated summaries are stored in a file called `summaries.json`.
+This file stores the reference, Word2Vec, and ELMo summaries for each article.